transdigiware/blockchain/security.md

 If you are using a client application to send requests to the console, either via the blockchain APIs or the Fabric SDKs, the associated `HTTPS` console port needs to be exposed in your firewall.

 - In {{site.data.keyword.cloud_notm}} use the default port `443`.
 - In {{site.data.keyword.cloud_notm}} Private, use the [Console port](/docs/blockchain?topic=blockchain-console-deploy-icp#icp-peer-deploy-quickstart-parms) that was specified when the helm chart was deployed.
-This external port will be in the range of `31210 - 31220`.
+This external port is in the range of `31210 - 31220`.